spacepy/spacepy/Doc/source/doc_standard.rst

 So what do I need to do in my code?
 -----------------------------------
-Since we are using the 'numpydoc' extension there are fixed headeding that may appear in your documenation block, there are a few things to note:
+Since we are using the 'numpydoc' extension there are fixed heading that may appear in your documentation block, there are a few things to note:
  * No other headings can appear there
- * I belive that no reStructuredText commands can either (e.g. ..
+ * I believe that no reStructuredText commands can either (e.g. ..
 Note:)

 Allowed headings
 ~~~~~~~~~~~~~~~~